For your Shopify store, sales funnels are key.

 When it comes to selling products on Shopify, consumers should never have to guess what the product looks like or how it’s used.

-From the second they arrive on your store, they should get a clear understanding of exactly how the product works and what it looks like.
+From the second they arrive at your store, they should be given a clear understanding of exactly what the product looks like and how it works.

 For example, with Foundr CEO Nathan Chan’s site Healthish, notice how the first two things on the landing page are visuals of the water bottles and a video showing consumers using the product.

 With your store, there should be no doubt in your visitor’s head what the product is and how it will benefit them.

 Another example, check out Deny Designs and their clear product images:

 Don’t forget to show images in context.
 If you’re selling children’s lunchboxes, show images of children carrying them to school.
 If you’re selling a beach towel, don’t show images of people using it after getting out of the shower.
 Context is everything.

 Deny Designs does a good job of this by using images of their furniture in context:

 One of the fundamental truths of marketing is that people don’t buy features, they buy what those features will do for them (aka the benefits).